-It is three hours before the University of Washington plays its most crucial football game in a decade and a half against the number seven ranked Stanford Cardinal, and the 40- foot boat floats in the milfoil infested shallows of Union Bay roughly 300 yards offshore.
-The mood and intensity of the upcoming match-up is tempered by the peaceful and gentle lapping waves of Lake Washington and the stunning visual and panoramic backdrops of the Cascade Mountains, the Seattle area and of course the cavernous and empty Husky stadium, soon to be filled with 70,000 rabid and cheering fans.
+It is three hours before the University of Washington plays its most crucial football game in a decade and a half against the number seven ranked Stanford Cardinal, and the 40- foot boat floats in the milfoil infested 72 degree shallows of Union Bay roughly 300 yards offshore.
+The mood and intensity of the upcoming match-up is tempered by the peaceful and gentle lapping waves of Lake Washington and the stunning visual and panoramic backdrops of the Cascade Mountains, the buildings of the Seattle area and of course the cavernous and empty Husky stadium, soon to be filled with 70,000 rabid and cheering fans.
 Within proximity to captain Steve’s vessel, 40 to 50 ships of various sizes are spread out throughout the diminutive bay, and carrying passengers and fans enjoying the gem of a Seattle day, a pre-game libation and the comradery of a shared and unique experience.

 Phil from Florida rallies the group of the “Survivors” together at the boat’s stern.
 “I want to give a hearty thanks to Captain Steve for this little shindig and Go Dawgs!” the boisterous cheers and yells capture the attention of a crew on a nearby 150 foot plus behemoth and the joyful sentiment of a carefree Friday is echoed.
 One of the Florida guys has even temporarily lost his shirt and comments that life is great without the daunting humidity of the South.